-- 1) Students wanting to transfer credits undertaken at another university have to request this to the Examination Board following the procedure defined in the Rules and Regulations of the Examination Board. - 2) Transferred credits will be mentioned on the Diploma Supplement. - 3) At least 50% of the study load of the Master's programme has to be taken at the Faculty ITC to be eligible for the MSc Degree. - 4) Credit transfer is not allowed for (part of) the MSc Research in the Master's programmes or the Final Assignment in the PGD course. - 5) Grades obtained outside the Netherlands will not be mentioned on the Diploma Supplement.
+- 1) Students wanting to transfer credits undertaken at another university have to request this to the Examination Board following the procedure defined in the Rules and Regulations of the Examination Board. - Courses part of a Joint Education Programme taken at partners and falling under a JEP agreement, can be followed without a request to the Examination Board as mentioned in Art.
+3.7-1. - 3) Transferred credits will be mentioned on the Diploma Supplement. - 4) At least 50% of the study load of the Master's programme has to be taken at the Faculty ITC to be eligible for the MSc Degree. - 5) Credit transfer is not allowed for (part of) the MSc Research in the Master's programmes or the Final Assignment in the PGD course. - 6) Grades obtained outside the Netherlands will not be mentioned on the Diploma Supplement.
 They will be mentioned as Pass.